 Plagiarism is the unacknowledged use of another person's works or ideas in your writing.
 It is often known as copying word for word.
 However, even paraphrasing without acknowledgement or using the ideas of your peers garnered from class discussion or study groups is considered plagiarism.
 Whether it be conscious or unconscious, plagiarism is a serious academic offense.
 Your writing for this course, and any other course at TRCC, is expected to be original, the product of your own thinking.
-A student who is determined to have plagiarized will receive an F on the assignment and may fail the course.
+Please see me if you are unsure what constitutes plagiarism.